New Boiler Options - Which new boiler should I go for?

-If you have arrived at this blog, then chances are your old boiler has thrown the towel by running up repair costs or constantly misbehaving.
-So now you are pondering your new boiler options, with over thirty years’ experience in the domestic boiler market, B T Morgan Heating Engineers can offer the best impartial advice to make sure you replace that bad boy and help you decipher your new boiler options.
+When thinking about New Boiler Options, then chances are your old boiler has thrown the towel by running up repair costs or constantly misbehaving.
+So now you are pondering your new boiler options, with over thirty years’ experience in the domestic boiler market.
+B T Morgan Heating Engineers can offer the best impartial advice to make sure you replace that bad boy and help you decipher your new boiler options.
 When replacing your old boiler you need to identify what type of boiler you have currently installed.
 Basically, this will be one of these three options:

-Commonly known as regular boiler, this boiler will consist of a wall or floor mounted boiler, including back boilers and these will incorporate a boiler, Hot Water cylinder, Cold water storage tank and a cold water expansion tank (a small top up tank usually in the attic) least efficient system.
+Commonly known as regular boiler, this boiler will consist of a wall or floor mounted boiler, including back boilers which will incorporate a boiler, Hot Water cylinder, Cold water storage tank and a cold water expansion tank (a small top up tank usually in the attic) least efficient system.

 System boilers are a pressurised system, it is very similar to the open vent or regular boiler except the expansion tank or top up tank is replaced with an expansion vessel and a mains filling kit (also known as a filling loop), with a pressure gauge usually on the boiler.
 More efficient than a regular boiler.